messrobd/ItemCatalog-FullStack-ud088-ud330/README.md

 Form validation is done on the client side using built-in hrml and css features [4, 5].
 Additional validation is done server-side, resulting in 400 errors handled by Flask errorhandlers

+Python requirements are maintained in a virtual environment

 Authn/Authz